Eddie Cochems: Family and death

 Cochems married May Louise Mullen of Madison in August 1902.
 Their wedding trip ended at Fargo, where Cochems had been hired as athletic director.
 They were together until his death and had five children: daughter Elizabeth and sons John, Henry, Phillip and David, who was killed in action in Essen, Germany in the closing weeks of World War II.

-Cochems died after a long illness on April 9, 1953, in the same Madison hospital in which his 14th grandchild had been born a week earlier.
+Cochems died after a long illness on April 9, 1953, in the same Madison hospital in which his 14th grandchild had been born the day prior.

 Football legacy

 Father of the forward pass

 Recognition of Cochems' role in the development of the forward pass has been inconsistent.

 Following the first season in which the play was legal, Walter Camp chose Cochems to write the only article on the forward pass in the 1907 edition of Spalding's How to Play Foot Ball, which Camp edited.

 Some have advocated for recognition of Cochems as the "father of the forward pass."
 As early as 1909, a writer in The Post-Standard (Syracuse, New York) wrote: "Cochems was the first coach to grasp the possibilities of the forward pass.
 He is a tricky and resourceful gridiron master with a large repertoire of plays and a dynamic personality."
 In 1920, a syndicated story on Cochems' becoming the head of the "Order of Camels" referred to him as "the famous daddy of the forward pass."

 St. Louis Post Dispatch sports columnist Ed Wray was one of the earliest advocates for Cochems' role in developing the forward pass.
 In a 1940 column, Wray described Cochems' 1906 offensive scheme:

 He also alternated the long 'projectile pass' (that's what Cochems called it), with a short, fast pass over the line of scrimmage, five yards out from the center.
 Equipped with this attack, then absolutely new, Cochems' team had the football world popeyed after the first two or three games of the season.
 Owning a team with a powerful running attack, Cochems' eleven would pound the enemy line, draw in the defense and then amaze the opposition by shooting long forward pass for big gains. ...
-And yet today Rockne gets the credit for a discovery that rightfully belongs to a graying resident of Madison, Wis., now in the middle sixties, whose name is almost forgotten -- Eddie Cochems.
+And yet today Rockne gets the credit for a discovery that rightfully belongs to a graying resident of Madison, Wis., now in the middle sixties, whose name is almost forgotten – Eddie Cochems.